 GEBRI-specific Mentoring.
 Building on the first two stages of mentoring, GEBRI-specific mentoring by PIs Cote and Thomas will provide junior investigators with individually tailored guidance as they hopefully transition to externally funded, independent investigator status in their third year in the program.
 The major components of this final mentoring experience include: (1) weekly individual meetings with Cote and/or Thomas to discuss progress and to brainstorm overcoming obstacles; (2) monthly group meetings of all junior investigators that provide peer mentoring/support, and that take advantage of the multidisciplinary perspectives they bring to the group; (3) establishing concrete, achievable short-term objectives which when completed lead to peer-reviewed publications, presentations at scientific conferences, and other milestones.

 A positive attribute of the GEBRI-specific mentoring plan is its flexibility to accommodate individual needs that could not be anticipated at the outset.
-In such instances, PIs Thomas and Cote will recommend (subject to approval of the EAC) individualized plans (e.g., visiting potential collaborators’ laboratories, attending a training workshop to develop competency in a particular skill).
+In such instances, PIs Thomas and Cote will recommend (subject to approval of the EAC) individualized plans (e.g., visiting potential collaborators’ laboratories, attending a training workshop to develop competency in a particular skill if not available in the GEBRI or through our regional partners).

 Detailed milestones for the GEBRI-specific mentoring phase, and the timeline for milestone completion, are presented in the Table in Aim 3A on formative evaluation of junior investigators.